sarah-walker-pcem/Another-World-Bytecode-Interpreter/README.md

 Controls:
 ---------

-- Arrow keys to move
+- Arrow keys or joystick to move
-- SPACE to fire/perform action
+- SPACE or joystick button to fire/perform action
 - C to enter level code
 - Escape to quit